tdmeye19/DataViz_Final_Project/updates.md

 ## April 6 End of Class

 I used a case_when statement to have the conferences stay set instead of manually coding them.I am still working on the highlighting idea, and am having troubles using reactive values.

+## April 18 Beginning of Class

+I fixed some more of the labels on the club value plots.
+I added a new tab with goals for compared to club value, to see if the money spent on attackers and goal scorers is paying off for clubs like Atlanta and LAFC.
+On the xPoints and xGF plots I fixed the legend so that it says what each color means.
+I am trying to add some goalkeeper stats that I found, I got the data to read in, I just need to find out which plot I want to make since it is individual keepers instead of club data.